A series of commonly asked questions.

 Is an implant the best substitute for missing teeth?

 Absolutely.
 The advent of dental implants has completely changed the landscape for dealing with missing teeth.
 When someone loses a natural tooth several things start happening.
 The space left over by the missing tooth is aesthetically an issue but more importantly, this starts the process of movement of the adjacent teeth.
 As the adjacent teeth move, all sorts of misalignment start happening throughout the mouth.
 This process is gradual but one can see it happen.

 Additionally, the bone at the location of the removed tooth starts to recede.
 If the dental implant is placed immediately or soon after extraction, this bone resorption is avoided.
 Once the bone resorbs, to place an implant at the location will require bone augmentation which would be an additional procedure.

 If extraction is required or you have missing teeth (one or numerous) then Dental implants are the way to go in the future.

 Do my implants need professional cleaning by a dentist or hygienist?

 Yes your implants will need regular cleaning by a dentist or a hygienist so they can evaluate the gums around the implant to make sure there is no problem and if the denture is supported by implants the dentist may have to inspect – make sure the oral hygiene is clean so the implants will give you many years of service.

 How much does an implant cost as compared to other forms of dentistry?

-At this time the costs of a single dental implant is comparable to a single three unit bridge, so I think implants are a very cost effective option to replace a missing tooth.
-If multiple teeth need to be implanted, it would still be a cost effectively long term solution.
+At this time the costs of a single dental implant are comparable to a single three-unit bridge, so I think implants are a very cost-effective option to replace a missing tooth.
+If multiple teeth need to be implanted, it would still be a cost-effectively long term solution.
 The cost of dental implants should not deter someone from getting the best treatment option.